Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 points.
 The approaches are based on known standardized technologies that have been tested and deployed in several large-scale streaming deployments.

-To address these interoperability points, two key interfaces and their protocol specifications have been identified.
+To address these interoperability points, two different interfaces and their protocol specifications have been developed.
 The first interface (CMAF Ingest) mainly functions as an ingest format to a packager or active media processor, while the second interface (DASH/HLS Ingest) works mainly to ingest media presentations to an origin server, cloud storage or CDN.
-Smart implementations could implement both interfaces as one unified interface as illustrated in the examples, but separate interfaces were defined as to reduce overhead for those who need only one of the interfaces.
+Smart implementations can implement both interfaces.
+With CMAF being used increasingly by both DASH and HLS in practice this would be a preferred implementation option.

 [[#workflows]] provides more background and motivation for the two interfaces.
 We further motivate the specification in this document supporting HTTP/1.1